jespermhl/image-copyright-manager/readme.txt

 * Security improvements

 == Upgrade Notice ==

+= 1.0.6 =
+This update addresses WordPress Plugin Directory submission requirements and resolves ownership verification issues.
+The plugin now includes all required headers and follows WordPress coding standards for directory submission.

 = 1.0.5 =
 This update enhances the shortcode with new customization options.
 The default heading is now "Image Sources" and you can customize all text elements using new parameters like heading, heading_tag, no_sources_text, copyright_label, and view_media_text.